qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 # PSAR
-The parabolic indicator generates buy or sell signals when the position of the dots moves from one side of the asset's price to the other.
-For example, a buy signal occurs when the dots move from above the price to below the price, while a sell signal occurs when the dots move from below the price to above the price.

 The PSAR indicator forms a parabola composed of small dots that are either above or below the trading price.
 When the parabola is below the stock price, it acts as a support and trail-stop area, while indicating bullish up trending price action.
 When the stock price falls below a single dot, then a stop-loss/sell /sell-short trigger forms.
+The parabolic indicator generates buy or sell signals when the position of the dots moves from one side of the asset's price to the other.

 - If PSAR is ABOVE underlying price, we go short on the ATM CALL option and if PSAR is BELOW underlying price, we go short on the ATM PUT option.